eshicai/weatherwise-kiddos/README.md

 - JWT auth
     - Before adding auth, all API requests will be using a fake user with id 1
     - Added after core features have first been implemented
-    - Store JWT in localStorage, remove when a user logs out
+    - Store JWT in sessionStorage, remove when a user logs out
     - Add states for logged in showing different UI in places listed in mockups

 ## Roadmap